What are Bed Bugs

 - Encourage other tenants to follow guidelines and cooperate with management.

-Controlling bed bugs is a difficult and time consuming activity.
-However, bed bugs can be eliminated with a coordinated effort that includes cooperation of the residents and landlord or property management.
+Getting rid of bed bugs is difficult and time consuming, but it can be done.
+Residents and landlord or property management must work together to succeed.
 There is no single tool or activity that, used alone, will eliminate bed bugs, including pesticides.
-Multiple techniques are always required because bed bugs are small, good at hiding, and can live without feeding for up to a year.
+Multiple techniques are always required because bed bugs are small, good at hiding, and can live without feeding for many months.
 Treatment of a living area for bed bugs should focus on containment of the infestation.
 Do everything possible to avoid spreading bed bugs to new locations.
 A combination of the following steps will be needed for bed bug control:

 o Fix peeling wallpaper and paint